slowernews/wisdom-tldr/README.md

 > *'Ultimately the only peace and security you can hope for from your enemies is their disappearance.'*

 > *'Reconciliation is out of the question.
 Only one side can win, and it must win totally.'*

+> *'Don't take a half step where a full step is required.'*